Constitution of the Arts and Sciences Graduate Council of the Graduate School of Art and Sciences of Columbia University

 Section 3.
 Any event funded in whole or in part by the proceeds of GSAS student activities fees must be open to all GSAS students.

 Section 4.
 The allocation of funds from GSAS student activities fees is subject to the approval of the Dean of GSAS.
-ASGC recognizes the power of the Dean to veto such allocations, because of the Dean’s responsibility to assure that the events and activities funded by ASGC out of the proceeds of the student activities fees are legal, do not damage the tax-exempt status of the university, and/or do not contravene any written university policy.
+ASGC recognizes the power of the Dean to veto such allocations, because of the Dean’s responsibility to ensure that the events and activities funded by ASGC out of the proceeds of the student activities fees are legal, do not damage the tax-exempt status of the university, and/or do not contravene any written university policy.
 Whenever an allocation has been vetoed, the Dean shall issue to ASGC a written explanation of the basis of the action.

 Section 7.
 To receive funding, GSAS graduate student groups shall apply for formal recognition by ASGC.